|

 <OBS_ID>/logs

-This directory has logging information about processing and packing of your data:
+This directory holds logging information about processing and packing

 - logs of the pipeline processing (extension .rblog)